Energy chief Granholm touts $3B plan to boost EV batteries

 “The future of mobility is electric,” said Sen. Gary Peters, D-Mich., who appeared with Granholm at an event in Lansing, Mich.
 The energy grants “could help to ensure Michigan remains on the forefront of innovation by shoring up our supply chains for advanced battery technologies necessary to deploy the next all-electric fleet,” he said.

+“Ensuring a steady and reliable supply of locally-made EV batteries, battery components and processed minerals will be vital as Ford leads the electric vehicle revolution,” said Steven Croley, chief policy officer at Ford Motor Co.

-“The United States is finally getting into the global battery race and broader race for the future,” said Abigail Wulf, vice president of critical minerals strategy at Securing America’s Future Energy, an advocacy group that promotes domestic energy production.
+“The United States is finally getting into the global battery race and broader race for the future,” said Abigail Wulf, vice president of critical minerals strategy at SAFE, a nonpartisan group that advocates U.S. energy and transportation security.

 “It’s now up to DOE to get the money out the door to projects that will make us stronger in the short- and long-term,” she said, and “help make sure the United States isn’t just playing catch-up, but leading.”